 But, some turtles get spots caused by the shell’s rotting or because of fungus growing in the shell.
 You will quickly notice these spots, and they feel unusual when you lay your hands on them.
 Once you see these spots, immediately treat them.

 If you spot these spots early, you can treat them in your home; otherwise, take your turtle to a vet for treatment.

 First, you need to dry your turtle and apply Betadine, which you find easily in every drugstore.
 Next, dry-dock your turtle for an entire day before putting him in the water.
 Repeat this treatment every day till you see the softening and ultimately disappearing of the spot.

 Turtles aren’t bioluminescent, which means they cannot change their color like other color-changing reptiles.
 But in 2015, scientists encountered a glowing turtle, the first ever to have been discovered by humans.
 This turtle could reflect neon light at night.
 After a thorough observation, studies showed that this turtle used the ocean’s blue light to reflect different colors.

 Last Words: Do Turtles Change Colors

 So, most turtles change both their color and pattern as they grow.
 Most of them change their color in their first year.
-And some turtles only change their colour and pattern following the change in season.
+And some turtles only change their color and pattern following the change in season.

-Turtles like male painted terrapin change their color only during mating season to attract female terrapins.
+Turtles like male painted terrapins change their color only during mating season to attract female terrapins.
 However, some turtles change their color with their surroundings.
 They do this to camouflage and prevent an encounter with predators.

-If you want to experience this firsthand, take your smartphone and start clicking your turtle photos in an infant stage.
+If you want to experience this firsthand, take your smartphone and start clicking your turtle photos in the infant stage.
 To time it correctly, make sure you get those photos every six months, and you can notice this change in his color.